 Hyaluronic Acid as an ingredient in skincare products

 Probably you’ve heard the term transepidermal water loss, or TEWL for short?
-TEAM is a term that describes how much water has evaporated from the skin.
-Hyaluronic Acid keeps our skin hydrated by prevent water from evaporating from the surface of our skin so it means HA prevents TEWL.
+TEWL is a term that describes how much water has evaporated from the skin.
+Hyaluronic Acid keeps our skin hydrated by preventing water from evaporating from the surface of our skin meaning HA prevents TEWL.

-Hyaluronic acid is one of the most gentle ingredients when it comes to skincare.
-HA can be used by all skin type, even the most redness-prone, sensitive skin and problematic skin.
+Hyaluronic Acid is one of the most gentle ingredients when it comes to skincare.
+HA can be used by all skin types, even the most redness-prone, sensitive skin and problematic skin.

 Both ingredients can help reduce the signs of aging in skin — especially when they’re used together.
 By combining those two ingredients you repair, protect and slow down ageing process in your skin.

 Hyaluronic Acid is an ingredient in face care products characterized by little to non side effects.
-It is crucial to apply HY on a dump skin.
-If you’re applying hyaluronic acid to a very dry face, it can actually end up drawing moisture from the deeper levels of your skin, which in turn will cause more harm than good and leave your complexion feeling tight and uncomfortable.
+It is crucial to apply HA on damp skin.
+If you’re applying Hyaluronic Acid to a very dry face, it can actually end up drawing moisture from the deeper levels of your skin, which in turn will cause more harm than good and leave your complexion feeling tight and uncomfortable.

 Can I use hyaluronic acid on my face every day?